MicrosoftDocs/dynamics365smb-docs/business-central/ui-define-granular-permissions.md

 For an overall view of permissions in the permission set, choose the **View all permissions** action.
 The **Expanded Permissions** page shows all permissions that were already assigned to the permission set and the permissions in the added permission sets.

-To fully exclude a permission set you've added, on the **Result** pane, select the line, choose **Show more options**, and then choose **Exclude**.
+To fully exclude all permissions from a permission set, on the **Result** pane, select the line, choose **Show more options**, and then choose **Exclude**.
 When you exclude a permission set, a line is created on the **Permission Sets** pane of the type Excluded.
 If you've excluded a permission set, but want to include it again, delete the line on the **Permission Sets** pane.

 To fully or partially exclude a specific permission in a set you've added, under **Permissions**, create a line for the object.
-The access level fields, Insert Permission, Modify Permission, and so on, will all contain Exclude.
+The access level fields, Insert Permission, Modify Permission, and so on, will all contain **Exclude**.
 To allow a certain access level, choose the appropriate option.

+> [!NOTE]
+> Excluding a permission set excludes all of the permissions in the set. [!INCLUDE [prod_short](includes/prod_short.md)] calculates permissions as follows:

+> 1. Calculate the full list of included permissions
+> 2. Calculate the full list of excluded permissions
+> 3. Remove excluded permissions from the list of included permissions (removing an indirect permission is the same as Reduce to Indirect)

 ## To copy a permission set